o3de/o3de.org/content/docs/user-guide/components/reference/physx/collider.md

 The collision group containing the layers that this collider collides with.
 For more information, see [Collision Groups](/docs/user-guide/interactivity/physics/nvidia-physx/configuring/configuration-collision-groups/).

 ****Trigger****
 Set this collider as a trigger.
 A trigger performs a quick overlap test and does not apply forces or return contact point information.
-Use this to speed\-up PhysX computations where a simple overlap between colliders is sufficient.
+Use this to speed-up PhysX computations where a simple overlap between colliders is sufficient.
 Triangle meshes are not supported as triggers.
 Trigger Area components cannot be used with PhysX Collider.